Skip to main content

 Relax

-Finally, here's a reminder to remember to have good time.
-You are unlikely to be either the "best" or "worst" singer in any event, and no one cares anyway.
+Finally, here's a reminder of an important thing to do so that YOU have good time.
+Remember that you are unlikely to be either the "best" or "worst" singer in any event, and no one cares anyway.
 You will find that people are very supportive.
-Just enjoy FallSong!
+Just relax and enjoy FallSong!

 Schedule and Program